gmc-code/PC-microbit-micropython/docs/lessons2/thermometer.rst

         display.scroll(str(temp) + 'C')
         sleep(500)

-The temperature the thermometer measures will typically be higher than the true temperature because it’s getting heated from both the room and the electronics on the board.
+The temperature the thermometer measures will typically be higher than the true temperature because due to the nearby the electronics on the microbit.

 ----